aledmorris/aledmorris.github.io/content/post/2022-uptimekuma-pt3-httpskw/index.md

 ---
-title: "Monitoring Pexip Infinity with Uptime Kuma Part 3 - HTTPS Keyword Monitoring"
+title: "Monitoring Pexip Infinity with Uptime Kuma Part 3 - HTTP(S) Keyword Monitoring"
 date: 2022-11-20T01:00:00+10:00
 draft: false
-tags: ["docker","monitoring","pexip","https","keyword"]
+tags: ["docker","monitoring","pexip","https","keyword","teams","cvi"]
 ---

 In this part (3) of **Monitoring Pexip Infinity with Uptime Kuma** we will take a look at the **HTTP(s) - Keyword** type.
 If you have not yet read part two, [Monitoring Pexip Infinity with Uptime Kuma Part 2 - DNS Monitoring]({{< ref "/post/2022-uptimekuma-pt2-dns/index.md" >}}), then go back and check that out first.